jroivas/bizarre/README.md

 Errors pushed on specific error stack.
 Any invalid character or invalid combination is error.

+## Stacknames

+Stackname is any string with any alphanum.
+Stackname can't contain `0`.

 ## Push to stack

 First, simple "Hello, World!"